 Business Certificates of Deposit

-Interest on our Certificate of Deposit accounts is compounded and paid out quarterly.
-You can choose to have the interest credited to your CD or deposited into another BOK Financial business account, like your checking or savings account.
+Maximize your business’s earnings with our business CDs.
+Interest is compounded and paid out quarterly or at maturity giving you the choice to credit it to your CD or deposit it into another BOK Financial account, like your checking or savings account.

 There is no monthly service fee for our Business Certificate of Deposit.

 Heavy equipment industry confronts ‘inventory bulge’